Lifailon/lazyjournal/README.md

---disable-autoupdate, -e   Disable streaming of new events (log is loaded once without automatic update) --disable-color, -d        Disable output coloring --disable-mouse, -m        Disable mouse control support --disable-timestamp, -p    Disable timestamp for docker logs --only-stream, -o          Force reading of docker container logs in stream mode (by default from the file system) --command-color, -c        ANSI coloring in command line mode --command-fuzzy, -f        Filtering using fuzzy search in command line mode --command-regex, -r        Filtering using regular expression (regexp) in command line mode --ssh, -s                  Connect to remote host (use standard ssh options, separated by spaces in quotes)
+--disable-autoupdate, -e   Disable streaming of new events (log is loaded once without automatic update) --disable-color, -d        Disable output coloring --disable-mouse, -m        Disable mouse control support --disable-timestamp, -i    Disable timestamp for Docker logs --only-stream, -o          Force reading of Docker container logs in stream mode (by default from the file system) --docker-context, -C       Use the specified Docker context (default: default) --kubernetes-context, -k   Use the specified Kubernetes context (default: default) --namespace, -n            Use the specified Kubernetes namespace (default: all) --path, -p                 Custom path to logs in the file system (default: /opt) --ssh, -s                  Connect to remote host (use standard ssh options, separated by spaces in quotes)
                            Example: lazyjournal --ssh "lifailon@192.168.3.101 -p 22"
+--command-color, -c        ANSI coloring in command line mode --command-fuzzy, -f        Filtering using fuzzy search in command line mode --command-regex, -r        Filtering using regular expression (regexp) in command line mode
 ```

 ### Hotkeys